MicrosoftDocs/sysinternals/sysinternals/downloads/security-utilities.md

 # Sysinternals Security Utilities

 [AccessChk](accesschk.md)
-This tool shows you the accesses the user or group you specify has to files, Registry keys or Windows services.
+This tool shows you the level of access the user or group you specify has to files, Registry keys or Windows services.

 [AccessEnum](accessenum.md)